-8.415 Buildings Along Public Streets.
+8.42015 Buildings Along Public Streets.

 Purpose.
 Buildings along the public street define the street edge and frame the streetscape.
-In larger development, the locations of pad site buildings also provide opportunities to frame entries into the shopping centers and contribute to the visual interest of the site.
-These provisions are intended to avoid deep building setbacks behind large expanses of parking areas or vacant land.
-[Ord.
-5894, 10/14/17]
+In larger development, the locations of pad site buildings also provide opportunities to create a more comfortable pedestrian environment and to locate building entrances close to the street for convenient pedestrian access.
+Buildings close to streets frame entries into the shopping centers and contribute to the visual interest of the site.
+These provisions are also intended to avoid deep building setbacks behind large expanses of parking areas or vacant land along public street frontages.

 Standards.
-The following standards apply in all zoning districts within designated Village Centers except HD, CB, DMU, and WF, which are subject to ADC Section 5.120.
+The following standards apply in all zoning districts within designated Village Centers and Climate Friendly Area overlay districts except HD, CB, DMU, and WF, which are subject to ADC Section 5.120.
+When a maximum setback is not specified for the base zone, the maximum setback is 20 feet.
+Any building located behind another building or more than 50 feet from a public street is exempt from this standard.